 Jokes about mental illness

 An employee had recently disclosed having a diagnosis of depression.
-The disclosure was voluntary as part of an attempt to help explain why he was requesting certain accommodations.
+The disclosure was voluntary as part of an attempt to help explain why they were requesting certain accommodations.
 Since the disclosure, the team and the manager altered their usual habit of joking about mental illness with comments like: "Usually I would say: 'I'm really bipolar today' but I guess I can't say that now!"
-While the employee perceived this language as an attempt to NOT joke about mental illness, he still found it offensive.
+While the employee perceived this language as an attempt to NOT joke about mental illness, they still found it offensive.

 Assumptions about ability

 An employee who had a diagnosis of schizophrenia was accommodated with a modified work schedule to attend medical appointments.
-His manager did not consider him for a special project opportunity that was available to colleagues with the same qualifications and experience.
-The manager also regularly described the employee as "fragile and sensitive".
-He determined, without any discussion with the employee, that the work would be too stressful and the employee's medical appointments would make it hard to take on the new project.
+The manager did not consider this employee for a special project opportunity that was available to colleagues with the same qualifications and experience.
+The manager also regularly described the employee as "fragile and sensitive" and determined, without any discussion with the employee, that the work would be too stressful and the employee's medical appointments would make it hard to take on the new project.

 Making assumptions about an employee's ability without fair consideration based on merit can be considered discrimination on the basis of a disability.

 Alternative strategy: Be aware that employees who have workplace accommodation should still be considered for career-advancing opportunities based on their qualifications.
 Do not make assumptions about whether they can take on new roles and tasks.
 Have a collaborative and objective conversation with the employee to explore these possibilities before decisions are made.